-Indra is a 20,000-ha epithermal precious metals project located in the Paleocene Age Mineral Belt, 5 km south of the El Guanaco Au mine in northern Chile.
-The project is interpreted to host the upper levels of a large low to intermediate sulfidation epithermal Au+Ag system.
+Indra is a 20,000 ha epithermal precious metals project located in the Paleocene Age Mineral Belt, 5 km south of the El Guanaco Au mine in northern Chile.
+The project was interpreted to potentially host the upper levels of a low to intermediate sulfidation epithermal Au+Ag system.
 The Project is characterized by a large carbonate+silica vein and breccia system with weakly anomalous Au+Ag rock chip assays and strongly anomalous epithermal pathfinder geochemistry.